 To understand the advantages of a volume shifted snowboard, you must first understand the benefits of both a longer and shorter snowboard:

-Longer snowboards typically provide good stability when riding at high speeds, can hold carves well, and float through deep snow more easily due to their large surface area.
+Longer snowboards typically provide good stability when riding at high speeds, provide better edge hold, and float through deep snow more easily due to their large surface area.
 Due to these reasons, many riders will opt for longer snowboards as their freeride, backcountry, or powder boards.

 Short snowboards are typically lighter, easier to pop into the air, facilitate maneuverability more easily, and can be spun with less effort.
 Subsequently, snowboarders who enjoy riding in terrain parks often choose a shorter snowboard as their freestyle board.